Medically reviewed by Drugs.com. Last updated on Mar 14, 2022.

 A nurse or other trained health professional will give you this medicine in a hospital.
 This medicine is given through a needle placed in one of your veins.
 The medicine must be injected slowly, so your IV tube will need to stay in place for at least 1 hour.

 It is very important that your doctor will check your progress closely while you are receiving this medicine to make sure it is working properly.
 Blood tests may be needed to check for unwanted effects.

 Using this medicine together with warfarin may increase the risk of bleeding.
 If you use warfarin, tell your doctor right away if you have bleeding gums, dizziness, nosebleeds, red or black, tarry stools, red or dark brown urine, trouble breathing, or are coughing up blood.

 Before you have any medical tests, tell the medical doctor in charge that you are using this medicine.
 The results of some tests may be affected by this medicine.

-This medicine may cause serious allergic reactions.
+This medicine may cause serious allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
 Tell your doctor right away if you have a rash, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth with this medicine.